kinnison/git-testament/README.md

 ## Use in `no_std` scenarios

-If you turn on the `git-testament/no-std` feature then the crate will not link to anything in the standard library.
+This crate does not link to anything in the standard library, but it does rely by default on the `alloc` library being available.
+Disabling the `alloc` feature allows the crate to work in `no_std` environments where the `alloc` library is not available.
 You can still generate a `GitTestament` struct though it'll be less easy to work with.
 Instead it'd be recommended to use the `git_testament_macros!()` macro instead which provides a set of macros which produce string constants to use.
 This is less flexible/capable but can sometimes be easier to work with in these kinds of situations.